zitadel/terraform-provider-zitadel/docs/resources/default_login_policy.md

 ### Optional

-- `allow_domain_discovery` (Set of Boolean) if set to true, the suffix (@domain.com) of an unknown username input on the login screen will be matched against the org domains and will redirect to the registration of that organisation on success.
+- `allow_domain_discovery` (Boolean) if set to true, the suffix (@domain.com) of an unknown username input on the login screen will be matched against the org domains and will redirect to the registration of that organisation on success.
-- `disable_login_with_email` (Set of Boolean) defines if user can additionally (to the loginname) be identified by their verified email address
+- `disable_login_with_email` (Boolean) defines if user can additionally (to the loginname) be identified by their verified email address
-- `disable_login_with_phone` (Set of Boolean) defines if user can additionally (to the loginname) be identified by their verified phone number
+- `disable_login_with_phone` (Boolean) defines if user can additionally (to the loginname) be identified by their verified phone number
 - `idps` (Set of String) allowed idps to login or register
 - `multi_factors` (Set of String) allowed multi factors
 - `second_factors` (Set of String) allowed second factors